Regex with re: Extracting Counters and Parsing show Output in Python

 # {'intf': 'GigabitEthernet0/1', 'link': 'up', 'proto': 'down'}

-Two things to note. re.compile builds the pattern once — do this when you will run it over many lines (every line of a 5,000-line config).
-And .groupdict() hands you a clean dict you can drop straight into a report.
+Two things to note. re.compile builds the pattern once — worth doing when it runs over many lines (every line of a 5,000-line config).
+And .groupdict() returns a clean dict that drops straight into a report.

 Cisco Context: Parsing Interface Counters

-Here is a realistic chunk of show interfaces output and a parser that extracts the error counters every interface — the kind of thing you would run nightly to catch a flapping link before users do.
+Here is a realistic chunk of show interfaces output and a parser that extracts the error counters for every interface — the kind of thing to run nightly to catch a flapping link before users do.

 import re